Crow-6-9/Crow-6-9/readme.md

 # 💫 About Me:
 🔭 Currently working to become a Full Stack Developer.<br>🙋‍♂️Looking to collaborate with passionate Developers.<br>🧑‍💻Currently, working as a Java Backend Developer for TechPlace Solutions Pvt.
-Ltd<br>🔎Looking for freelancing developer roles.<br>💭Ask me about Web-Hosting, cPanel, APIs, DSA, Python, C#.<br>
+Ltd<br>🔎Looking for freelancing developer roles.<br>💭Ask me about Web-Hosting, cPanel, APIs, DSA, Python.<br>

 ## 🌐 Socials: